 These are all components of chocolate travel and what types of travellers might enjoy them.
 I think we’ve covered a very large segment of the population!
 Chocolate can enrich your travel experiences in so many ways.

 I hope you have enjoyed this cornerstone post, and that you will join me on a future experiential journey of chocolate discovery that will coat you with pleasure from the inside out, and from the outside in.
 I guarantee … you will never be the same.

 Please subscribe to this blog so you don’t miss any future content or announcements.
-We’ll save a spot for you, whether you’re joining us virtually or personally on the upcoming chocolate tour to Costa Rica I’ve planned with EF Go Ahead Tours.
+We’ll save a spot for you, whether you’re joining us virtually or personally on a future chocolate tour.